 We perform particle physics experiments at colliders with the highest energies and luminosities, in order to address fundamental questions such as the mechanism behind electroweak symmetry breaking or the existence of new particles and forces at the TeV energy scale.
 Currently this is pursued by a leading participation in the Compact Muon Solenoid (CMS) experiment at CERN’s Large Hadron Collider (LHC) in Geneva.
 In the mid- and long-term future, further important contributions are envisaged to the CMS upgrades and operations at the high-luminosity LHC, as well as to possible new endeavours, such as a high-energy LHC variant or a new e+e- linear collider.
 An important asset of the Dissertori group is the strong link to the theoretical particle physics community, in particular in the Zurich area.

 We also perform detector research and development, with possible spin-offs.
-The main activities concentrate around the detector control system for the CMS crystal calorimeter, the study of new radiation-hard scintillating materials as an option for future CMS calorimeter upgrades, and the exploitation of the acquired know-how on scintillating crystals and solid-state photo-detectors for the development of spin-offs such as the demonstrator for an axial PET scanner (AX-PET).
+The main activities concentrate around the detector control system for the CMS crystal calorimeter, the study of new radiation-hard scintillating materials, and the exploitation of the acquired know-how on scintillating crystals and solid-state photo-detectors for the development of spin-offs, such as the demonstrator for an axial PET scanner (AX-PET) or the construction of a novel ultrafast PET insert for MRI (SAFIR).

 We are very much dedicated to the teaching of physics to ETH students and to the promotion of public awareness of fundamental research.